smh-hosseiny/SOR_3D_Reconstruction/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-3D reconstruction from a single 2D image is a classical problem in computer vision that tries to retrieve the shape and structure of the actual body using its 2D image.
-We developed a program to reconstruct the 3D model of Surface of Revolution (SOR) using a single image.
-The proposed method solves an optimization problem to find the best 3D axis of rotational symmetry such that the projection of the 3D body fits the 2D input image.
-Moreover, we introduce a method for texture acquisition from a single image of SORs to create a more realistic 3D model.
-We implemented a user-friendly graphical user interface (GUI) in Matlab to facilitate using the program.
+3D reconstruction from a single 2D image is a classic problem in computer vision, aiming to recover the shape and structure of an object from its 2D representation.
+Our project focuses on the reconstruction of the 3D model of a Surface of Revolution (SOR) using a single image.
+The proposed method tackles an optimization problem to determine the optimal 3D axis of rotational symmetry, aligning the projection of the 3D body with the input 2D image.
+Additionally, we introduce a novel approach for texture acquisition from a single image of SORs, enhancing the realism of the generated 3D model.
 Our main contributions:
 * Generating the 3D model of any SOR
 * Projecting surface patterns on the 3D model

 The main steps to generate the 3D model:
-1. Finding borders of the object
+1. Detecting the object boundaries in the input image
 2. Computing the plane that contains the 3D axis
 3. Obtaining the precise 3D axis
 4. Generating the 3D model